plgd-dev/hub/docs/guide/deployment/authorization-server.md

 # Authorization Server
-Authorization server authorizes users and devices by communicating with OAuth provider (OAuth2.0).
+Authorization Server authorizes users and devices by communicating with OAuth provider abode by OAuth2.0.

 ## Docker Image